-Not conceiving when you hope can come as a shock to couples who don’t have any known health conditions or fertility problems.
-In the challenging economic environment, we’ve had for the last decade, it makes good sense to plan to start your family when you are financially secure.
+Not being able to conceive when you had hoped can be a devastating surprise for couples who have no known health conditions or fertility issues.
+In the current challenging economic climate we’ve experienced over the past decade, it is wise to plan for starting a family when you are financially stable.

-First off, if you don’t conceive right away, do not panic!
-Consider that the classic definition of infertility for couples younger than 35 is that they have not conceived after a year of trying.
-If you have not conceived after a year of trying at the most likely time, it is time to consider fertility testing.
-If you are older than 35, you might want to arrange fertility testing sooner.
+First and foremost, if you do not conceive immediately, there is no need to panic!
+It is important to remember that the conventional definition of infertility for couples under the age of 35 is the failure to conceive after a year of trying.
+If you have been unsuccessful in conceiving after a year of actively trying during the most fertile times, it may be appropriate to consider fertility testing.
+For individuals aged 35 or older, it might be advisable to arrange for fertility testing sooner.

-Because so many factors influence fertility, your specialist will first meet with you and discuss the specifics of your individual health and lifestyle.
-With that insight, your specialist can recommend the best tests for both partners.
+Due to the multitude of factors that can influence fertility, your specialist will initially meet with you to discuss your specific health and lifestyle details.
+Armed with this information, the specialist can then recommend the most suitable tests for both partners.

 What Are the Most Common Fertility Tests?

-Some of the most common fertility tests for women are:
+Some of the commonly performed fertility tests for women include:

-- Hormone Blood Tests – The Anti-Mullerian Hormone test provides crucial information about a woman’s egg supply, but other hormones such as prolactin, follicle stimulating hormone, progesterone, luteinizing hormone, oestradiol and even thyroid stimulating hormone to play important roles.
-These can be checked too depending on the clinical scenario
+- Hormone Blood Tests: The (AMH) Anti-Mullerian Hormone test is particularly informative regarding a woman’s egg supply.
+Additionally, other hormones, such as prolactin, follicle stimulating hormone, progesterone, luteinising hormone, estradiol, and even thyroid stimulating hormone, play vital roles and may be assessed based on the specific clinical circumstances.

-- Uterine and Tubal Assessment – Blocked fallopian tubes, fibroids and polyps can prevent pregnancy, so a check of the uterus and tubes is important.
-A transvaginal ultrasound is a routine part of fertility testing, and sometimes a saline infusion sonogram is used too.
+- Uterine and Tubal Assessment: Conditions such as blocked fallopian tubes, fibroids, and polyps can hinder pregnancy, making it essential to examine the uterus and tubes.
+A transvaginal ultrasound is a standard procedure in fertility testing, and sometimes a saline infusion sonogram is employed as well.

-- Antral Follicle Count Scan – The transvaginal ultrasound will also include a check the number and size of follicles.
-Follicles are crucial to fertilising eggs.
+- Antral Follicle Count Scan: The transvaginal ultrasound will also include an evaluation of the number and size of follicles, which are crucial for fertilising eggs.

-- Semen Analysis – Checking the sperm count, motility (how well sperm move) and morphology (size and shape of sperm) is an essential step in diagnosing and treating infertility for all couples.
+- Semen Analysis: This test assesses the sperm count, motility (movement), and morphology (shape and size), serving as a crucial step in diagnosing and treating infertility for couples.